The Sovereignty of God,

 and Coexistence of Evil

 Not a theodicy to justify God for the existence of evil, nor an explanation of the origin of evil.
-Simply an answer to Epicurus, the ancient Greek philosopher currently experiencing the second death, and all the generations today hurtling toward it.
+Simply an answer to Epicurus, the ancient Greek philosopher currently experiencing the second death, and all the generations today hurtling toward oblivion.

 "If God is Sovereign, then why is there so much Evil, Pain, and Suffering in the World? "